 This is where great architecture comes into play.
 If architected properly, the system will be easily scalable, manageable, affordable, and will bring business value, fast.
 The return on investment is how we decide if we’re going to invest in it or not.
 If that return is high and fast, yet affordable to start with, there is no reason why a business wouldn’t decide to go for it.

-An example of an already successful business investing in a software system to help run it is the software system I built for Assisted Living company in 2003-2005.
+An example of an already successful business investing in a software system to help run it is the software system I built for an assisted living company.
 With four facilities and over 600+ bedrooms, they provided care for 1000+ patients.
 There was an extensive number of personnel, all of whom were trying to keep track of all details required and regulated by government rules and HIPAA compliance.

 Going from paper trail to automated digital trail, which automated formerly manual processes and better defined their day-to-day operations, helped this business cover almost all issues they’re experiencing.
 Most were caused by human error.